platanus/angular-restmod/README.md

 #### HasOne

-This is a hirearchical relation between one model's instance and another model's instance.
+This is a hierarchical relation between one model's instance and another model's instance.
 The child instance url is bound to the parent url.
 The child instance is created **at the same time** as the parent, so its available even if the parent is not resolved.